 - Definition of seminar: a scientific presentation, which is followed by a discussion period, the total time being at least 45 minutes. - Seminar requirement: the Resident must present a minimum of 6 seminars during the Program.
-Seminars should be advertised and should allow public access. - Resident's conference presentations: the Resident must present at least two papers at a suitable conference or comparable meeting.
-At least one presentation has to be at a meeting or conference on a national or international level. - Teaching: the Resident is required to participate in the clinical education of graduate veterinarians and/or veterinary undergraduate students.
+Seminars should be advertised and should allow public access. - Resident's conference presentations: the Resident must give at least one scientific/professional presentation at national or international level. - Teaching: Residents are required to participate in the clinical education of graduate veterinarians and/or veterinary undergraduate students.
 This dedication should be at least 0.25 to 0.5 ECTS, respectively, for candidates following an academic and alternative residency programs.